mvsoom/gedankenpolizei/src/slow/reddit/README.md

 The training done in this tutorial is ~24 hrs for 10 epochs (30k training rows)

+getting our labels into the format required: see sklearn.preprocessing.MultiLabelBinarizer

 can we reuse mistral 7b then? -- yes, it seems so: the classificaton (linear) layer is added after the last layer before converting to a prob distribution over next token. in this way we can use the negative posts when finetuning further to predict SOCs: a good initial guess for further LoRA training

 https://stackoverflow.com/questions/69907682/what-are-differences-between-automodelforsequenceclassification-vs-automodel